 What Is VLOGMAS? – Video Transcript

 As well as vlogmas topics to help you come up with all of the video ideas for the actual challenge.
-So for those of you who don’t know me, my name is Sara Nguyen, and I hope you build your business using video on social media with ease.
+For those of you who don’t know me, my name is Sara Nguyen, and I hope you build your business using video on social media with ease.

 And I live stream a lot about live streaming.
 Now, if you’re new here, please say, hello, whether you are live in the chat with me now, or if you’re watching replay in the comments, if you have any questions, please drop them in a comment or in the chat.

 And I would love to answer them for you.
 And as usual, everything that I talk about, all of the timestamps and resources that I mentioned will be available in the description.
-So make sure you check out the Linky links in the description if I talking about them.
+Make sure you check out the Linky links in the description if I talking about them.

-So let’s talk a little bit about, pardon me, vlogmas.
+Let’s talk a little bit about, pardon me, vlogmas.
 Right?
-So there’s this concept of vlogmas and when I talked about doing vlogmas and was, you know, chatting to you guys about it on the community tab, I’ve got a lot of questions about it.
+There’s this concept of vlogmas and when I talked about doing vlogmas and was, you know, chatting to you guys about it on the community tab, I’ve got a lot of questions about it.

 It’s just a thing that a lot of YouTuber, a lot of creators do during December.
 And it’s about creating content.
 Now the rules, the rules are, there really are no rules because as I said, it’s not an official thing, but if you want some guidelines, here are the guidelines that I’m working to this year, because I’m going to challenge myself to do vlogmas this year.